stubma/cocos2dx-classical/README.md

 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
 * CCNode adds nodeToAncestorTransform, ancestorToNodeTransform, convertToParentSpace, convertToParentSpaceAR
 * add a tool for resource pack, lpk_ui is UI tool, lpk_console is command tool.
 However, it is not tested in a real project.
 It is only for your reference by so far.
+* Merge SuperAnimConverter.app and its code, rename it as CCSuperAnim and add lua support.
+There is a sample in HelloLua project
 * Lua related
 	* quick 3.x binding generator is migrated, renamed as autolua
 	* engine lua binding is generated